Rafael450/ETHParis/README.md

 ## Flowchart
 This is how ChainFunds works:

-1. You log into ChainFunds using MetaMask or your Google Account, thanks to the integration of Bieconomy Protocol.
+1. You log into ChainFunds using MetaMask or your Google Account, thanks to the integration of Biconomy Protocol.

 2. Once in, you have access to an array of funds along with their relevant details.
 Information such as minimum investment amount, trading rules, and fund manager verification status are all clearly displayed.